- As of December 2019, the permit fee for international visitors is 700,000 Indonesian Rupiah (~USD 50.00)

 - The permit is valid for 12 months from date of purchase.

-The only permit you need to visit Raja Ampat is the one described on this page.
-We’re often asked by international travellers if the special Surat Jalan permit required to travel in West Papua is needed for Raja Ampat.
+We are often asked if a Surat Jalan permit is required to visit Sorong or Raja Ampat.
 A Surat Jalan is not required to visit Raja Ampat.
 However: Staff at many Indonesian embassies are unaware of this, look up Raja Ampat’s location and then ‘do it by the book’, which says that all visitors to West Papua need a Surat Jalan.
-To avoid complications if applying for a visa at an embassy, you might want to consider not mentioning your plan to visit Raja Ampat.
+To avoid complications if applying for a visa at an embassy in your home country, you might want to consider not mentioning your plan to visit Raja Ampat.
 Nobody checks or cares once you are in Indonesia.
 (As long as you don’t try to enter a place that a Surat Jalan is required for!)

 Where does the Raja Ampat entry fee money go?